 - Pre-flight checklist describing: field assembly of the rocket, motor installation, recovery system preparation, launcher installation, system arming, etc.

 - These items should be neatly drawn, and, if possible, lists typed.
-The primary preparation criteria are those drawings and lists are neat and legible.
+It is important that the drawings and lists are neat and legible.
 All items will be returned to the submitter if desired.
-A self-addressed envelope or supply postage funds to assist the TAP member with returns.
+A self-addressed envelope postage should be supplied to assist the TAP member with returns.

 Do you have to document my build with pictures?
 The more pictures the better for the TAP members that are involved with your certification process.
 You will also need to supply at least one photograph of the builder working on project.